 Most of this man-made wood is processed and created in the United States as a viable echo-friendly solid wood derivate.
 Given their wood mill facilities in the mountains in North Carolina and their apparent plans to keep it at a steady growth pace, Ashley’s is a set on American sustainability.

 An ecological approach is yet another crucial question in the minds of customers, this delicate subject becomes even more present when a company uses natural materials such as lumber for basically every product.
 In recent years, Ashley Furniture admitted its large footprint.
 They announced that by 2022 they would target energy reduction as a priority across their multiple manufacturing and distribution facilities.

 This plan is expected to take action through renewable energy sources and new technologies, of course.
 By 2025, the company expects to make a shift towards the electric truck industry as the means to transport delivery and other operational trips.
 Additionally, upcycling plans to reduce landfill waste streams in their facilities throughout the USA. is also among the company’s intention to reduce their carbon emission print in America.

 Ashley Furniture has been awarded the first-ever corporate social responsibility award for keeping sustainability at the top of their minds.
 Reportedly, their contributions and methods give back to the community of Arcadia and save up to 13,000 barrels of oil per year.
-280,000 tons of wood per year is the estimated recycled trees Ashley produces, additional to 1,500+ tons of metal and 540 cardboard trailers.
+Two hundred eighty thousand tons of wood per year is the estimated recycled trees Ashley produces, additional to 1,500+ tons of metal and 540 cardboard trailers.